-1. Further to Article 1.2 (Relation to Other Agreements), the Parties affirm their existing rights and obligations under the WIPO Performances and Phonograms Treaty (1996).

-2. Each Party shall provide that performers and producers of phonograms11 have the right to authorize or prohibit12 all reproductions of their performances13 and phonograms, in any manner or form, permanent or temporary (including temporary storage in electronic form).
+- 1. Further to Article 1.2 (Relation to other Agreements), the Parties affirm their existing rights and obligations under the WIPO Performances and Phonograms Treaty (1996). - 2.
+Each Party shall provide that performers and producers of phonograms11 have the right12 to authorize or prohibit all reproductions of their performances13 and phonograms, in any manner or form, permanent or temporary (including temporary storage in electronic form). - 3.
+Each Party shall provide to performers and producers of phonograms the right to authorize the making available to the public of the original and copies14 of their performances and phonograms through sale or other transfer of ownership. - 4.
+Each Party shall accord the rights provided for in this Chapter with respect to performers and producers of phonograms to the performers and producers of phonograms who are nationals of another Party and to performances or phonograms first published or first fixed in the territory of a Party.
+A performance or phonogram

-10 The expressions "copies" and "original and copies," being subject to the right of distribution under this paragraph, refer exclusively to fixed copies that can be put into circulation as tangible objects.

-11 References in this Chapter to "performers" and "producers of phonograms" include any successors in interest.
+11 References in this Chapter to "performers" and "producers of phonograms" include any successors in interest